nicolae-stroncea/aw-watcher-vscode/README.md

 This extension allows the open source tracking tool [ActivityWatch](http://activitywatch.net/) to keep track of the projects and coding languages you use in Visual Code.

+* You can download the extension directly from the extensions marketplace in vscode.
-The source code is visible at https://github.com/ActivityWatch/aw-watcher-vscode
+* The source code is visible at https://github.com/ActivityWatch/aw-watcher-vscode.

 ## Features